shanethehat/sd-agent-plugins/MySQL/readme.md

 ## 2. Agent configuration

 The agent /etc/sd-agent/config.cfg file requires 3 additional config lines to be completed to allow the agent to connect to your MySQL server.
+In other words, the mysql config section under ´[Main]´ should be empty and the section below should be added to config.cfg

     [MySQLServer]
     mysql_server: